Solar-Tim/ChargingHub_Optimization/README.md

 5. Create a new Pull Request.

 ## Contact
-For any inquiries or questions, please contact me at [tim.sanders@rwth-aachen.de].
+If you have any questions or would like to get in touch, feel free to contact me at [tim.sanders@rwth-aachen.de].

----

-Feel free to adjust the contact email and any other specific details as needed.
+If you're interested in using this work for commercial purposes, I'm open to discussions.